brannondorsey/chattervox-keys/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You **HAVE NOT** edited the `active.tsv` or `revoked.tsv` files in the root folder of this repository.
 These lists are automatically generated to avoid merge conflicts and should not be touched.
 - [ ] You have **ONLY** made additions and changes to files in your `KEYS/YOUR_CALLSIGN` folder.
+- [ ] Your `active.txt` and/or `revoked.txt` files contain only public keys (one per line) and include no extraneous text or comments.

 All requests are reviewed by a human (at least for now).
 I'll do my best to be prompt with the merge!